Lady Uses Leftover Flowers to Spread Joy

 Do not cut flowers as gifts during Chinese New Year because they are more commonly associated with funerals.
 (Image: Izzzy71 via Dreamstime)

-Patricia has been doing this since May 2013 and has given away over 65,000 donated bouquets of flowers.
+Patricia has been doing this since May 2013 and has given away over 65,000 donated flower bouquets.
 A lot of the recipients are those in senior living facilities.
 While this does not fetch her any material benefit, she feels that being able to bring joy to others is something that makes her day.

 Leftover flowers bring joy to recipients